Gadroc/helios/Docs/Helios - Notes for creating a Release.md

 Tutorials about creating profiles can be viewed https://www.youtube.com/results?search_query=dcs+helios+tutorial and Gadroc's site at http://www.gadrocsworkshop.com/downloads/ still exists which contains profiles, older information and files relating to Helios.

-The BlueFinBima fork of Helios development effort is aided & abetted by derammo; CaptZeen; KiwiLostInMelb; damien022; Will Hartsell; Cylution; Rachmaninoff; yzfanimal; Jabbers; Phar71; BeamRider
+The BlueFinBima fork of Helios development effort is aided & abetted by derammo; CaptZeen; KiwiLostInMelb; damien022; Will Hartsell; Wheelchock; Cylution; Rachmaninoff; yzfanimal; Jabbers; Phar71; BeamRider

 https://forums.eagle.ru/showthread.php?p=3637870 can be used for communications about this release of Helios.

 ```